Banks' obligations

 The National Building Financial Capability Charitable Trust has a Code of Responsible Borrowing, which covers such areas as affordable repayments, alternatives to borrowing, knowing what you’re signing, and keeping lenders informed about life changes that affect repayments.

-The Commerce Commission has detailed information covering all aspects of consumer credit changes.
+The Commerce Commission has detailed information about borrowing money.

 The credit laws also aim to protect vulnerable consumers.